EMT Classes in the Boulder Area

 Emergency Medical Technician Certificate

 The EMT-Basic program features both classroom and clinical experience courses to prepare students for the National Registry of Emergency Medical Technician (NREMT) certification exam, which is a requirement for Colorado certification.
 Topics include anatomy and physiology, in addition to EMT-specific training in emergency transport, First Aid and patient assessment.
-Students must be 18 years old to begin the first course and have instructor approval to begin the clinical portion.

 Advanced Emergency Medical Technician Certificate